sourcevault/EFR68/readme.md

 #### Features

+- Vim friendly :
+   - `Esc` is located under the right thumb.
-- Vim friendly by having numbers accessible in home row.
+   - Numbers accessible in home row.

 - Mouse friendly by having `Enter`, `Ctrl`, `Page UP` and `Page DOWN` on the left hand side.